proftsec/proftsec-site/content/blog/beyond-firewall-part2.md

 ---

-# Beyond the Firewall: Teaching Technical Communication in Cybersecurity
+# Beyond the Firewall: Part 2 –  Teaching Technical Communication in Cybersecurity

 ## Introduction